softservedata/mqcaqc0517/readme.txt

 All across the fields there be

-By the footprints in the snow,
+By the footprints in the snow.
 Where it is the children go.